 Not only do they generate them, but they also create a complex and random series of letters, numbers, and symbols usually longer than 20 characters.
 All you have to do is remember one master password to access.

 They also conveniently work across multiple devices (not in a single browser as we mentioned) and save other sensitive information besides passwords, such as PIN codes, account numbers, documents, etc.

 There are a number to choose from, like KeePass, Keeper, 1Password or LastPass, and some come with varying fees.
 Learn more about KeePass and how to use it by clicking here.

 If you want a password manager geared more for beginners, check out RememBear, but if you're looking for a full-featured total internet security system, look no further than our sponsor F-Secure.
-Not only does F-Secure Total include a password manager, it can also handle most internet threats and even set you up with a VPN.
-Order F-Secure Total today and receive 20% off your first purchase when you use promo code Kim.
+Not only does F-Secure Total include a password manager, but it can also handle most internet threats and even set you up with a VPN.
+Order F-Secure Total today and receive 20% off your first purchase when you use promo code, Kim.

 Use 2FA whenever possible